Tattoo Friendly Onsen in Tokyo

 Final Tips

-Tokyo’s new wave of sento is redefining the bathing experience — inclusive, stylish, and open to everyone.
+I feel that Tokyo’s new wave of modern sento is completely redefining the bathing experience, more inclusive, more stylish, and truly open to everyone, including travelers with tattoos.

-If you want to experience it more deeply, consider joining a private onsen tour with a local guide who can explain cultural details and handle communication.
+If you want to experience onsen culture on a deeper level, I genuinely recommend joining a private onsen tour with a local guide who can explain the cultural background in detail and handle all communication for you.

 Book your experience: